 The aforementioned Alaska Airlines Visa Signature credit card is an ideal complement to Mileage Plan.
 Everyday purchases get rewarded to the tune of one mile for every dollar spent.
 Plus, you’ll get three miles for every dollar spent on eligible Alaska Airlines purchases.

 Perhaps the best and greatest value perk available with this Alaska Airlines credit card?
 The Famous Companion Fare™ offer.
 The closest thing you’ll get to an outright buy-one-get-one free in the industry.

-Every year after that, the airline will send you another companion coupon that redeems at a fixed $99 (plus taxes and fees from $22) price point on the anniversary of your membership.
-Not quite the same windfall as your first year, but still a fantastic deal for longer flights.
+Every account anniversary the airline will send you a companion coupon that redeems at a fixed $99 (plus taxes and fees from $22) price point on the anniversary of your membership.
+Not quite the same windfall as your first year with the Alaska Airlines credit card, but still a fantastic deal for longer flights.

 Other Alaska Airlines credit cards include the personal Visa card’s business companion, the Alaska Airlines Visa® Business credit card.